 How do you like your carrot cake?
 Multiple or single layer(s), with or without pineapple, with or without raisins, extra moist, dense, tons of carrots, pecans or walnuts, with or without coconut… the list goes on!

 This single layer carrot cake is easy to pull together since it’s made with a bowl and spoon, and there’s no cake layers to ice.
-The following ingredients are what you’ll find in this carrot cake with pineapple recipe (see recipe card for full details):
+Here’s what you’ll need to make it (see recipe card for full details):

 - Unbleached All Purpose Flour – for a tender crumb.